-Premium Car manufacturer Volvo will be first to go all electric with it’s entire range of models.
-Swedish Company owned by China’s Geely says that every car in it’s range will have an electric powertrain by 2019.
+Premium Car manufacturer Volvo to go all electric with its entire range of models will be the first company to do so.
+Swedish Company owned by China’s Geely says that every car in its range will have an electric powertrain by 2019.

-The company says the announcement marks “the historic end of cars powered by petrol and diesel and places electrification at core of its future business”.
-Volvo was previously owned by Ford, and was bought over by China’s Geely in 2010 for $1.8 billion.
+The company says the announcement marks “the historic end of cars powered by petrol and diesel and places electrification at a core of its future business”.
+Volvo was previously owned by Ford and was bought over by China’s Geely in 2010 for USD $1.8 billion.

 “People increasingly demand electrified cars and we want to respond to our customers’ current and future needs”, says Håkan Samuelsson, chief executive.